-Today I am showing you a more dressed up look which is similar to yesterday’s jeans and tank combo.
-This combination could be worn to have lunch with friends or to a Doctor’s appointment.
+I’m showing you a more dressed up look, similar to yesterday’s jeans and tank combo.
+This combination could be worn to have lunch with friends or to a doctor’s appointment.
 Adding accessories and keeping the base colors similar upgrades this summer look.

-The colors in the print of this kimono are from a soft, warm muted artist’s palette which is why you may see this as not a good combination for me because I look best in clear, vivid cool colors.
-I will share more about this in tomorrow’s post where I will show you a very similar look in a cool, dramatic combination which is more appropriate for my style personality.
-When I explain the details and show you the differences in style and use of color, my purpose is to help you to determine what best complements your style personality.
+The colors in this kimono print are from a soft, warm, muted artist’s palette, which is why you may see this as not a good combination for me because I look best in clear, vivid cool colors.
+I will share more about this in tomorrow’s post, where I will show you a very similar look in a cool, dramatic combination, which is more appropriate for my style personality.
+I will explain the details and show you the differences in style and use of color; my purpose is to help you to determine what best complements your style personality.

 There is more to the magic formula than just the choice of color.
-The cream color of this tank is in keeping with the warm tones of the kimono, but the length of it is not good for me because it is too long.
+The cream color of this tank is in keeping with the kimono’s warm tones, but the length of it is not good for me because it is too long.
 The tank covers the point where my legs begin, making them seem shorter.
 My number one styling tip for Petite women is to show as much of the length of your leg as possible.
 (Petite means 5′ 4″ and under.)
-Note that the pants are a cool white and the tank is a warm white.
+Note that the pants are a cool white, and the tank is a warm white.

-The pants are white ankle length girlfriend jeans from Chico’s.
+The pants are white ankle-length girlfriend jeans from Chico’s.
 The sandals are by Born Shoes.
 The wicker bag was purchased at J. Mclaughlin last year.
-I only have a few of the kimonos left in my shop, but you can see all of them here.

 Read more about the subtle nuances of style in tomorrow’s blog post.